Felix45/movies-lite/README.md

 ```
 ### Setup
-Clone the repository and change the directory to bookstore
+Clone the repository and change the directory to movies-lite

 ```
-$ git clone git@github.com:Felix45/bookstore.git
+$ git clone git@github.com:Felix45/movies-lite.git

-$ cd bookstore
+$ cd movies-lite

 ```